 Is there an 8th “p” in the Marketing Mix?
 Some say yes.
 Productivity and quality could be the 8th element of the marketing matrix.
 The 8th P asks if you’re offering customers a good deal.
 This takes into consideration if your services are consistent, and how well features translate into customer benefits.
 Company positioning can also fit into this space.

-The 4Ps of Marketing and its follow-up, the 7Ps Marketing Mix, is a helpful guideline when developing marketing strategies and campaigns.
+The 4Ps of Marketing that grew into, the 7Ps Marketing Mix, is a helpful guideline when developing marketing strategies and campaigns.
 They help you address each touchpoint of a campaign, all based around who and what your target market is.

 There are several ways that you can think of the process; in this article, I’ve treated them as steps.
 With the exception of learning your target market (which should always go first), any of these can be done in any order.
 Knowing who your target market is for sure, rather than guessing, is the first major step in a sound marketing campaign, and you need sound data to get it right.